spottedd-spotify/spottedd-spotify.github.io/_pages/contents.md

 ![Sample clusters](/images/content-baseline-modeling//sample_clusters.png)

-Let's compare the cluster assignments for Slayer's Raining Blood, and Mozart's Piano Concerto No.21 in C Major.
+Let's compare the cluster assignments for Slayer's _Raining Blood_, and Mozart's _Piano Concerto No.21 in C Major_.
 Clearly, these are two songs that couldn't be more different.
 Slayer is a 1980's [thrash metal](https://en.wikipedia.org/wiki/Thrash_metal) band known for its aggression, "fast, percussive beats, low-register guitar riffs, and shredding-style lead guitar work".
 Mozart on the other hand is, well,